hereAlexT/dont-remember/report/report.md

 In consideration of speed, development cost, security, and functionality, we have ultimately decided to use JSON Web Tokens (JWT) for token generation and verification, despite its inability to support server-side logout.

+#### Deciding Between Separate or Combined Microservices for Team and User Functions

+Should Team and User function be seperated into two microservices?

+- Separate Team and User as Two Microservices
+    - Pros:
+        - Easy to development, each microservice only need to handle one type of request.
+    - Cons:
+        - Developing two microservices will increase development costs.
+        - Our current database has a capacity of 300 connections; separating them will establish more connections when scaling out, necessitating a database upgrade.
+        - Need a method a figure how to communicate between Team and User, because they are highly related.
+- Put Team and User in the Same Microservices
+    - Pros:
+        - Lower development and deployment cost.
+        - Easier communication between Team and User.
+        - The current database capacity of 300 connections is sufficient.
+    - Cons:
+        - Potential deployment waste, since requests to users are more frequent than requests to teams.
+Considered this is a MVP, we decided to put Team and User in the same microservice.

 ## Critique

 ## Evaluation